juhasev/sample-ninja-help/recruitment-sources.md

 ## Tracking recruitment sources in real life

-If you are using the built-in registration survey you need to append &source = [ID] to the URL to capture the recruitment source.
-Recruitment source ID is listed on each row.
+If you are using the built-in registration survey you need to append &source=[ID] to the URL to capture the recruitment source.
+The recruitment source IDs are listed on the each row.
 Similarly if you are registering panelist using the Community API you must supply the correct ID in the **RegisterPanelist** API call.

 > If you do not append any recruitment source the default source will be used.